eatrocks/shell/README.md

 VS Code settings are also linked by the setup script per https://code.visualstudio.com/docs/getstarted/settings

-* ~/shell/config/vscode-settings.json for $HOME/Library/Application Support/Code/User/settings.json
+* ~/repos/shell/config/vscode-settings.json for $HOME/Library/Application Support/Code/User/settings.json

 I did not run .osx, but lots of the the things in there look compelling.
-Do not run .osx, there are locale specific informations, and I DO NOT want all of his changes.
+I also did not run .osx; there are locale specific informations, and I DO NOT want all of his changes.
 So run the ones you want manually and add those to your setup.sh.

 When I was done, Terminal was still white.
 So...
 For a black terminal...
-I copied the `Basic` profile and changed the
+I copied the `Basic` profile and changed the.
+(This was for High Sierra.
+Changes pending for Maveriks wich introduced the dark mode)

 * background to Lead
 * font to Magnesium